THE RESCUERS DOWN UNDER

 The Rescuers Down Under also has a story.
 No, really.
 It begins as we find our kid, Cody, on an aimless hike through an unrealistically ecologically and geologically diverse vision of the Australian Outback, accompanied by an unrealistically biologically diverse pack of animal friends with whom he happily converses.
 (So Down Under's doing two things right off that are interesting: first, it corrects The Rescuers' disagreeable decision to forget to mention that, in this universe, children can talk to animals, before almost half the movie's elapsed; second, I think it's the only time in the Disney canon that a male is presented with a menagerie of fawning fauna, in the Snow White/Cinderella/Aurora vein, and it's nice.)

 Cody, apprised of a crisis only opposable thumbs and tool-use can solve, braves a tall ridge, atop of which he finds the colossal golden eagle Marahute caught in a trap.
-He sets about freeing her, and, in the eagle's fear and fury, is knocked off the cliff, hurtling downward for a nauseous moment before the eagle overtakes his descent and catches him, and it's worth stopping again to praise what I think is, outside of certain song sequences from Mermaid and Tangled and Moana, the single most wonderful thing in any Disney movie, ever, as Marahute takes Cody on a ride that exists to explain the bond Cody feels for the animal, but even more obviously exists to be absolutely stunning and tear-sheddingly gorgeous, as the eagle and child soar through the definition of the term "flight" across the multifaceted landscape of Australia.
+He sets about freeing her, and, in the eagle's fear and fury, is knocked off the cliff, hurtling downward for a nauseous moment before the eagle overtakes his descent and catches him, and it's worth stopping again to praise one of the single most wonderful things in any Disney movie, ever, as Marahute takes Cody on a ride that exists to explain the bond Cody feels for the animal, but even more obviously exists to be absolutely stunning and tear-sheddingly gorgeous, as the eagle and child soar through the definition of the term "flight" across the multifaceted landscape of Australia.

 Supervised and animated by Glen Keane (albeit drawn, in her exhausting feathered detail, by dozens), Marahute represents the greatest success of the greatest modern Disney animator's main skillset: though most famous for supervising Ariel alongside Mark Henn, and thereby helping establish the basic template of Disney protagonists even into the modern, full-CG era (Keane also helped design Rapunzel, and it shows), Keane first achieved prominence within Disney for his great beasts, starting with The Fox and the Hound's bear.
 Marahute, in a way, represents the best of both Keane's worlds: imposing, superhuman power now matched with otherworldly grace and beauty.
 Not for nothing is Marahute, uniquely amongst the animals here, animated with significant if selective realism (she even has veiny nictitating eyelids), and, almost uniquely, not given a human voice (and though she had a voice actor, I think it is a compliment to Frank Welker that I thought for years that she was performed by recorded eagle sounds).
 It sets her decisively apart, turning her subtly into something like a god, which makes Cody's flight all the more transcendent, the villainy that revolves around her all the more heinous, and the rescuers' quest, in its way, holy.